EU-UK trade talks floundering over fish as cutoff day nears | Politics

 EU-UK trade talks floundering over fish as cutoff day nears

+The almost mythical sense of Britains rights to rule its waves was an essential part of what drove Brexiteers to victory in the 2016 referendum.
+Johnson is seeking to make sure that as much as possible of the shared British waters are now returned to U.K. vessels only.
+The EU has always maintained that those waters have been shared for decades, if not centuries, and insists if too many fishing rights are taken away, it will punish Britain by imposing hefty import fees to the mainland market, which is essential to the U.K. seafood industry.
+The stalemate has left the overall talks inconclusive with businesses on both sides clamoring for a deal that would save tens of billions in costs.
+Johnson, though, could not be budged.
+“We need to get any deal right and based on terms which respect what the British people voted for,'' his office said.
+One official from an EU coastal nation said the EU was refusing to yield more than a quarter of the fishing quotas the bloc stands to lose now that Britain is regaining full control of its waters due to Brexit.
+Britain is also steadfast that a 3-year transition period would be long enough for EU fishermen to adapt to the new rules, while the EU wants at least six years.
 The official spoke on condition of anonymity because the talks were still ongoing.
-A failure to reach a post-Brexit deal would lead to more chaos on Britain's borders with the EU at the start of 2021, when new tariffs would add to other impediments to trade enacted by both sides.

-The talks have bogged down on two main issues over the past days -- the EU's access to UK fishing waters and assurances of fair competition between businesses.
+A failure to reach a post-Brexit deal would lead to more chaos on Britains borders with the EU at the start of 2021, when new tariffs would add to other impediments to trade enacted by both sides.
+The talks have bogged down on two main issues over the past days — the EUs access to U.K. fishing waters and assurances of fair competition between businesses.
 A trade deal would ensure there are no tariffs and quotas on trade in goods between the two sides, but there would still be technical costs, partly associated with customs checks and non-tariff barriers on services.

-While both sides would suffer economically from a failure to secure a trade deal, most economists think the British economy would take a greater hit, at least in the near-term, as it is relatively more reliant on trade with the EU than vice versa.
-AP SNE.
+While both sides would suffer economically from a failure to secure a trade deal, most economists think the British economy would take a greater hit, at least in the near-term, as it is relatively more reliant on trade with the EU than vice versa..

 - READ MORE ON: